richardTowers/micromark-abbr/README.md

 ## API

-This package exports `micromarkAbbr`, `micromarkAbbrTypes`, and `mdastUtilAbbrFromMarkdown`, which are used internally.
+This package exports `micromarkAbbr`, `micromarkAbbrTypes`, `mdastUtilAbbrFromMarkdown`, and `mdastUtilAbbrToMarkdown`, which are used internally.
 Use them directly at your own risk.

 The default export is `remarkAbbr`.